How to save your document as a PDF in Microsoft Word

 - It will ask you to choose where you want to store the PDF document.
-Browse to the location you want to save your document, change the file name, and click Publish button to start exporting.
+Browse to the location you want to save your document, change the file name, and click the Publish button to start exporting.

 - After finishing exporting the document, it will open the PDF automatically in the default PDF viewer on your computer.